e-picas/markdown-extended/docs/ROADMAP.md

 -   DONE - re-organize outputs from the command line interface (normal, verbose, quiet ...)
 -   manage the replacement of in-text tags (`{% TOC %}` for instance)
 -   test of different configuration sets (input fileds, full files etc)
--   clarification of the rules : WRITE THE MANIFEST (?!)
+-   clarification of the rules : WRITE THE MANIFEST (?!) => anchors rules (!!)
+-   find a better management for full HTML/body only return

 ## TODOS that SHOULD be done before version 1.0